agoering/climate-vis/report/report.md

 # ClimateVis: an interactive web app
-By Gene Krasnitskiy, Rudy Resch, Simon Wiedemann, and Andrea Yocom
+**By Gene Krasnitskiy, Rudy Resch, Simon Wiedemann, and Andrea Yocom.**

+*Hosted by Github at [https://github.com/ayocom/climate-vis](https://github.com/ayocom/climate-vis).*

 ## Executive Summary
 Our team has developed an interactive visualization of average annual temperature, total annual precipitation, and total annual carbon dioxide emissions.
 There are two tabs: a Map tab and a Science tab.